graphql-java-generator/graphql-maven-plugin-project/README.md

 - Use of Bind Parameters to map Java variables with input parameters
 - easy execution of just a query/mutation/subscription (one field of the query, mutation or subscription type) as a standard method call
 - execution of a full GraphQL request, which allows to execute several queries or several mutations at once

-You'll find below the main changes, that are planned in the near future:
+- Management of the GraphQL response's _extensions_ field
-- Comments coming from the graphQL schema should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions
+- Comments coming from the GraphQL schema are reported in the generated code

 # Change log